michael-wall/product_search/README_SearchContributorApproach.md

-Note: This POC uses attribute name: search.experiences.mwCommerceAccountGroupIds
+Note: This POC uses attribute:

+"search.experiences.commerceAccountGroupIdsFilterRequired" = true;
+"search.experiences.commerceAccountGroupIdsGroupId" = themeDisplay.getScopeGroupId();

 To test:

 1. Build and deploy the custom module.

+- This uses the userId (from searchContext) and the groupId passed as an attribute to get the active AccountEntry then get the AccountGroupIds for that accountEntry.

 2. Create an empty Blueprint.

 3. Create a Search Bar Widget Template:

-- See sample widgetTemplate/widgetTemplate.txt and method getData().
-This passes a custom attribute with hardcoded value.
-Must be a comma separated string...
+- See sample widgetTemplate_SearchContributorApproach_NO_HARDCODING.txt and method getData().

-For example:

-"search.experiences.mwCommerceAccountGroupIds": "34615,34617"

-where 34615 and 34617 are example account group Ids.
+This passes 2 custom attributes:

+"search.experiences.commerceAccountGroupIdsFilterRequired" = true;
+"search.experiences.commerceAccountGroupIdsGroupId" = themeDisplay.getScopeGroupId();

 4. Update the Search Bar Configuration on the Search Page
 - Use the Search Bar Widget Template from above.
 - Use the Blueprint from above.

-5. Setup test data and replace the hardcoded account group Ids.
+5. Setup test data.

 6. Test

-TODO:
-- Add logic to get the account group Ids for the current user based on the currently selected account in the current site.